 Coastal Interior Design Style Guide: How to Create a Light and Airy Beach-Inspired Home

+The coastal interior design style feels effortless.
+Light, open, and calming, it captures the relaxed atmosphere of seaside living.
 Whether inspired by the Hamptons, California beach homes, or tropical retreats, coastal design remains one of the most requested aesthetics in residential interiors and home staging.
+But what truly defines coastal interior design?
+And how can you achieve the look without turning your home into a themed beach rental?

 This guide explores the core principles of coastal design and more importantly, why they work so you can apply the style in a way that feels timeless and refined.